Superfoods are NOT the answer to healthy aging.

 Let’s dig a little deeper into the superfoods industry.

-Evidently, the term superfoods started in the late 1940s.
+The term superfoods started in the late 1940s.

-I was surprised to learn that a Canadian newspaper used it to refer to the supposed nutritional qualities of a muffin, over 70 years ago.
+To my surprise, a Canadian newspaper used it to refer to the supposed nutritional qualities of a muffin, over 70 years ago.

 However, it wasn’t until the late 20th and early 21st centuries that the term “superfood” became a popular sales pitch for selling specific foods items.